fxnlabs/function-node/README.md

     ```bash
     go run cmd/node/main.go
     ```

+## Implementation Details

+For a detailed explanation of the Function Node's implementation, please see the [implementation details](implementation.md).

+To check the current implementation status, refer to the [implementation status](implementation_status.md).

 ## Using the `send_request` Command for Testing
 This command is a helper to help SHA256 and send a request to your node for testing purposes.